w3c/wai-aria-practices/content/fundamental-keyboard-interface.md

         </li>
       </ol>

-      <p>One design technique for mitigating the impact of including disabled elements in the path of keyboard focus is employing appropriate keyboard shortcuts as described in <a href="/fundamentals/keyboard-interface/#kbd_shortcuts" class="sec-ref">Keyboard Shortcuts</a>.</p>
+      <p>One design technique for mitigating the impact of including disabled elements in the path of keyboard focus is employing appropriate keyboard shortcuts as described in <a href="{{ site.baseurl }}/fundamentals/keyboard-interface/#kbd_shortcuts" class="sec-ref">Keyboard Shortcuts</a>.</p>
     </section>
     <section id="kbd_common_conventions"><div class="header-wrapper"><h2 id="x6-8-key-assignment-conventions-for-common-functions">Key Assignment Conventions for Common Functions</h2></div>